 The program is truly international in scope, seeking to challenge the Eurocentric roots of folkloristics by bringing in critiques and alternatives from outside the Euro-American orbit, particularly through study with leading folklorists from around the world who come to Berkeley each year as visiting faculty members.

 There is no undergraduate program in Folklore, but relevant courses are available in Anthropology, Art History, Italian, Music, Scandinavian, Slavic, Spanish and Portuguese, and other departments.
+Undergraduate research positions are available through the Undergraduate Research Apprentice Program (URAP).
+Student applications and supporting materials are due in the Program Office in 301 Campbell Hall on the first day of the second week of classes each term.

 Folklore: MA, Designated Emphasis (DE)